Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

                 Pass node x3000c0s19b0n0 has expected node Role of Application Pass node x3000c0s19b0n0 has expected SubRole of UAN Pass node x3000c0s19b0n0 has alias of uan01
-        WARNING: Gateway not in Subnet for uai_macvlan (possibly supernetting).
         Called:  GET https://api-gw-service-nmn.local/apis/sls/v1/networks with params None
                 Allocating UAN node IP address in network CAN Allocated IP 10.102.4.144 on the CAN network